Food, Drink & Hospitality Food, hospitality and tourism

 Northern Ireland has a completely separate alcohol licensing system from the rest of the UK.
-Licences are granted by the county court, must be renewed every 5 years, and the Police Service of Northern Ireland (PSNI) plays a central role in all applications.
+New licences are granted by the county court, licences must be renewed every 5 years through the magistrates' court, and the Police Service of Northern Ireland (PSNI) plays a central role in all applications.

 This guide explains how the Northern Ireland system works and the key differences from England, Wales, and Scotland.